TypeStrong/atom-typescript/README.md

     "name": "awesome",
     "main": "./dist/foo.js",
     "typescript": {
-        "definition": "./definition/awesome.d.ts"
+        "definition": "awesome.d.ts"
     }
 }
 ```

-We would generate a `definition/awesome.d.ts` file for you *on build* so that other TypeScript projects can do a simple `require('awesome')`.
+And if you have `declaration:true` in your `tsconfig.json` then we would generate a `awesome.d.ts` file for you *on build* so that other TypeScript projects can do a simple `require('awesome')`.

+We have a sample NPM module : https://github.com/basarat/ts-npm-module and its usage is demoed in https://github.com/basarat/ts-npm-module-consume.

+Notes:
+* Relative paths in `definition` are not supported.
+This is due to a limitation in how the TypeScript compiler does file lookup.
-Note: Other people will be able to do `require('awesome')` only if their IDE supports looking at `node_modules` like we do.
+* Other people will be able to do `require('awesome')` only if their IDE supports looking at `node_modules` like we do.
 Otherwise they can always explicitly `/// <reference` your `awesome.d.ts` that we generate to get the same effect.

 ## Format Code
 Shortcut : `ctrl+alt+l` or `cmd+alt+l`.
 Will format just the selection if you have something selected otherwise it will format the entire file.